drclcomputers/SysPulse/README.md

 ## Changelog

-- 11.9 alpha - Added custom update intervals for widgets + Bug Fixes
+- 11.9.x alpha - New features and lots of bugs fixes.
 - 11.7 alpha - Initial Release

 ---